vestrel00/contacts-android/DEV_NOTES.md

 The kind of data used as the display for the Contact is set in `ContactNameColumns.DISPLAY_NAME_SOURCE`.

+#### Contact Display Name and Default Name Rows

+If available, the "default" (isPrimary and isSuperPrimary set to 1) name row for a Contact is automatically set as the Contact display name by the Contacts Provider.
+Otherwise, the Contacts Provider chooses from any of the other suitable data from the aggregate Contact.

+> The `ContactsColumns.NAME_RAW_CONTACT_ID` is automatically updated by the Contacts Provider
+> along with the display name.

+The default status of other sources (e.g. email) does not affect the Contact display name.

+The native Contacts app also sets the most recently updated name as the default at every update (and new Contact creation).
+This results in the Contact display name changing to the most recently updated name from one of the associated RawContacts.

+TODO AbstractDataOperation should not update rows that have not been changed to avoid incrementing DATA_VERSION unnecessarily!
+Should this only be done for name rows or all rows?
+Check what the native Contacts app is doing.

+TODO Set the most recently updated name of a Contact as the default, if available.
+Apply this to insert and update functions.

+TODO Add more documentation (if necessary) when ContactLinks implementation is finished.

 #### RawContacts; Accounts + Contacts